rzuehlsd/DUPLO_Train_Remote_Controller/README.md

 - **Legoino-powered protocol stack**: Proven LEGO Powered Up discovery, device activation, and message parsing.
 - **Thread-safe command and sensor queues**: Bidirectional, non-blocking communication between BLE and main application tasks.
 - **Automatic connection management**: Self-healing BLE connections with exponential backoff recovery.
-- **Professional logging and monitoring**: Real-time status, error, and performance reporting.
+- **Enhanced logging and monitoring**: Real-time status, error, and performance reporting.
+- **Deep Sleep and Wakeup**: In case no user interactions have been detected for more than 5 minutes the device goes to sleep and can be waked up by pressing the encoder button.

 The high-level structure is summarised below; a deeper dive is available in [ARCHITECTURE.md](ARCHITECTURE.md).

----

 ## User Interface

+THe handheld DUPLO train controller has 6 switches and a rotary encoder to send BLE commands to the DUPLO train hub.
+User feedback is provided through the onboard RGB LED of the ESP32-S3 controller.

 ### Quick Start: Connecting a DUPLO Train
 - Power on the controller (ESP32) and the DUPLO Train Hub.